n00begon/ggj-2021/README.md

-# Lost and Found: In search of tresure!
+# Lost and Found: In search of treasure!

 ![Dig](/assets/images/PirateBasicDig.png)